Treode/experiments/conditional-batch-write/README.md

 This code explores different ways we might implement conditional batch write.

 It only examines in-memory approaches.
 It does not consider durably storing changes on disk, nor replicating changes to other machines.
 Later, we may check how those concerns affect the performance of different options.

-It only looks at Scala/Java.
-Later, we may try some implementations in other languages.
+It investigates many approaches in Scala/Java.
+We have started on some in C++.

 You can read more about the conditional batch write and our test method in the [design document][design].

-You can [see our results][results].
+You can [see our results][results] for the Scala/Java tests.
 Undoubtedly, there are ways to improve those numbers.

 ### Running the Scala Tests